Becoming a Mrs. is Exciting!

 Until You Realize How Much Work It Is

 After getting back from our honeymoon, I spent months coming across yet another thing I had to do to change my name.
 From my license to my checks, it felt like EVERYTHING had to be changed.
-Not only was the work a complete drag, but forking up money to legally be Mrs. Helm on multiple items wasn’t a blast either.
+Not only was the work a complete drag, but forking up money to legally be a Mrs on multiple items wasn’t a blast either.

 Because of my ultimate desire to be frugal, I decided to forego changing my legal name on my passport a year and a half ago when I first became married.
 I don’t remember my thinking process there, but I suppose I figured I’d get to it when I knew I’d be going out of the country for a trip.
 I’m now kicking myself for making that decision because it cost me an extra 115 dollars.

 Don’t Make My Same Mistake, SAVE YOUR MONEY